wangziqi2013/wangziqi2013.github.io/_posts/2022-01-16-sst-mem-hierarchy.markdown

 Note that in the current version of SST (version `11.1.0`), there is likely a bug in `cleanUpAfterRequest()`, where curly braces are missing for the if statement `if (!mshr_->getInProgress(addr))`.
-This way, the statement, `mshr_->addPendingRetry(addr);`, which is supposed to be only executed when the `if` holds, will be always executed regardless of whether the `if` condition evaluates to `true` or not.
+This way, the statement, `mshr_->addPendingRetry(addr);`, which is supposed to be only executed when the `if` holds, will be always executed regardless of the `if` condition.

 If the next MSHR entry is of evict type, the function will then generate one eviction request for every "new address" stored in the entry (the list of new address is obtained by calling `getEvictPointers()`).
 Note that internally generated eviction requests carry a command of `NULLCMD`, and that they also carry the old address (i.e., the address to be evicted), `addr`.

-Also Note that write back entries in the MSHR are not handled in `cleanUpAfterRequest()`, even if they are at the front of the queue.
+Also Note that write back entries in the MSHR register are not retried in `cleanUpAfterRequest()`, even if they are at the front of the queue.
 The reason is that the coherence controller always sends the write back request to the lower level in the same cycle as the entry is added to the MSHR, and hence these entries are just waiting for write back responses (i.e., they are always in progress), while blocking all future requests.